matt-harvey/tabulo/README.md

 * A `Tabulo::Table` is an `Enumerable`, so you can [step through it](#enumerator) a row at a time, printing as you go, without waiting for the entire underlying collection to load.
 * Each `Tabulo::Row` is also an `Enumerable`, providing access to the underlying cell values.
-* Tabulate arbitrary `Enumberable`s: the underlying collection need not be an array.
+* Tabulate arbitrary `Enumerable`s: the underlying collection need not be an array.

+Tabulo has also been ported to Crystal (with some modifications): see [Tablo](https://github.com/hutou/tablo).

 ## Installation